nickserv/danamccurdy.com/_includes/thoughts_and_poems_intro.md

-Beyond the world of discovery that music has always been for me, there was always the bigger world, a universe of questions about what we're all part of, how it works, and how to best fit into the larger whole.
+Beyond the world of discovery that music has always been for me, there was always the bigger world, the universe of questions about what we're all part of, how it works, and how to best fit into the larger whole.

 My love of words, a fascination with science and spiritual inquiry, and a quite determination to learn how to be a better human (and a happier man) have led me, breath by breath, on a path of shaping my experience into thoughts and poems.